Azareal/Gosora/CONTRIBUTING.md

 Don't worry about ES5, we're targetting modern browsers.
 If we decide to backport code to older browsers, then we'll transpile the files.

-Don't use await until Edge gets around to implementing it.

 To keep consistency with Go code, variables must be camelCase.

 # JSON